On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XXXI, Fascicle 23, ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Bingham, Ancestors’ Brocades (1945), 171, from a transcript of A; also Bolts of Melody (1945), 237.

-Explicitly a meditation on fame, the way this poem varies the familiar hymn measure of 8686 rhyming abcb reveals subtle disruptions.
+An explicit meditation on fame, this poem varies the familiar hymn measure of 8686 rhyming abcb to reveal subtle disruptions.
 In the first stanza, the 3rd line is only 7 syllables, which produces some irony because this line begins with the word “superfluous,” which means “excessive” but also “unnecessary,” a word that appears, superfluously, in line 4.
-While the rhymes scheme in this stanza is fairly exact: be/Necessity, it contrasts with the slant rhyme of the second stanza: supreme/diadem.
+While the rhymes scheme in this stanza is fairly exact—be/Necessity—it contrasts with the slant rhyme of the second stanza—supreme/diadem.
 These rhymes almost tell the story of the poem.

 The structure of the poem is also a familiar Dickinson tactic, repeating the first line in the second stanza with a variation, often an antithesis: “Fame of Myself, to justify … Fame of Myself to lack.”
 The form asks us to compare these two possibilities, but what does the repeated line mean?
 Fame in and of the self, the self’s recognition of its own fame, fame that recognizes the self for what the self thinks it deserves?
 A self-empowering fame?
 Does this fame require public recognition or scorn it?
 The second stanza contains imagery of royalty and self-entitlement, especially the “diadem.”
 It may imply that to lack “fame” to/of oneself, even if one has public recognition (“My Name be else supreme”) is an “Honor honorless,” a “futile” form of entitlement.